 The actual routes of Easter processions will vary from place to place.
 The easiest thing to do is visit a local tourist office and ask.

 They will have leaflets or brochures with timetables and maps of all the routes.
 The official town hall (ayuntamiento) websites will also provide information about the festivities.
 In small villages, you might be able to find these in churches as well.

 Traditions, religion, music, and a powerful atmosphere.

 Large floats with crosses, altars, and scenes from the Passion of the Christ (some may date back to the 16th century) are carried by men called “costaleros”.
-Their number depends on the size of the float they carry, but 30-40 is an average.
+Their number depends on the size of the float they carry, but 30-40 is the average.